-Without Prejudice Agreement: For purposes of Articles 10.7.1.1 and 10.8.2 of the WADA Code, a written agreement between an Anti-Doping Organization and a Player or other Person that allows the Player or other Person to provide information to the Anti-Doping Organization in a defined time-limited setting with the understanding that, if an agreement for Substantial Assistance or a case resolution agreement is not finalized, the information provided by the Player or other Person in this particular setting may not be used by the Anti-Doping Organization against the Player or other Person in any Results Management proceeding under the WADA Code, and that the information provided by the Anti-Doping Organization in this particular setting may not be used by the Anti-Doping Organization in any Results Management proceeding under the WADA Code, and that the information provided by the Anti-Doping Organization in any Results Management proceeding under the WADA Code, and that the Player or other Person against the Anti-Doping Organization in any Results Management proceeding under the WADA Code.
+Without Prejudice Agreement: For purposes of Articles 10.7.1.1 and 10.8.2 of the WADA Code, a written agreement between an Anti-Doping Organization and a Player or other Person that allows the Player or other Person to provide information to the Anti-Doping Organization in a defined time-limited setting with the understanding that, if an agreement for Substantial Assistance or a case resolution agreement is not finalized, the information provided by the Player or other Person in this particular setting may not be used by the Anti-Doping Organization against the Player or other Person in any Results Management proceeding under the WADA Code, and that the information provided by the Anti-Doping Organization in this particular setting may not be used by the Player or other Person against the Anti-Doping Organization in any Results Management proceeding under the WADA Code, and that the information provided by the Anti-Doping Organization in any Results Management proceeding under the WADA Code.
 Such an agreement shall not preclude the Anti-Doping Organization, Player or other Person from using any information or evidence gathered from any source other than during the specific time-limited setting described in the agreement.